 The official language of Slovenia is Slovene – although every region and small villages have their own dialects (so different that sometimes even Slovenians don’t understand each others).

-Slovene is categorized as a Slavic language, the Western branch.
-There’s about 2.5 millions Slovene speaker worldwide – and you can be one too.
+Slovene is categorized as a Western South Slavic language.
+There’s about 2.5 millions Slovene speakers worldwide – and you can be one too.

 Learning a new language is always fun and exciting, and most importantly, it requires “Vaja dela Mojstra” – Practice makes Perfect!